Extraltodeus/ComfyUI-AutomaticCFG/README.md

    - You can find a grid example of this node's settings in the "grids_example" folder.
    - For some reason the Juggernaut model does not work with it and I have no idea why.
 - Attention modifier presets!
 Try them with the preset loader!
-- I discovered that disabling the input layer 8 on the cross or self attention tends to make more random images.
-This layer seems to be the main responsible for the overall composition while not being alone at the task.
-Disabling it for the self attention for generating the positive denoised is risky regarding the image coherence but tends to create more interesting images more driven by your prompt.
-For the cross attention it creates more coherent images with a bit less prompt following.
-The results are most interesting.
-Doing it in the negative seems to be an improvement.
-The only rule is to keep at least one of the attentions for the positive.
-You will find the possibility to do experiment about that through the presets loader and the "excellent attention" node.

 ### [If you want to use my latest model you can download it HERE!](https://www.patreon.com/posts/iris-lux-1051-104239837) 😊